mmiglier/fs-test/README.md

 This is a simple load test for POSIX file operations.
 It tests straight forward file access.

+## Tests included
+ * File system load test
+ * File system speed benchmark

-The following functions are tested:
+## The following functions are tested:
  * open
  * close
  * read